TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 Gina Nf.
 Letellier

-Robert A Magovurn Dear Madame President:
+Robert A. Magovern Dear Madame President:

 Joseph Mineo

-Donald A4.
-Rheauh Oil March 4, 2013 with a vote of 5 YES, 3 NO and 3
+Donald M. Rheauh On March 4, 2013 with a vote of 5 YES, 3 NO and 3

 opposing the increase in Massachusetts State Income Tax by Governor